Bang1338/bang1338/README.md

 # Upcoming repo/project:
 * Team BGSPA - Software cr@cking + source (since 2018)
 * sEx.h - string Extra, an extra version of string.h (inspired from s/e/x Discord hack, also GitHub pls don't ban me)
-* Crypto.h - Hashing, but using only one header
+* Crypto.h - Crypto, but using only one header
 * Keygen, in a nutshell - like the name said
 * MASM32, in a nutshell - like the name said, again.
+* RETiD - the R18(G) detection for any character from game using AI.
+Strongly inspired from DiE and PEiD
+* EvenBot - "New day is new event."
+A Discord bot that show you what is this today.
+Inspired from 9/2 (Ho Chi Minh reading The Declaration of Independence) and 9/11 (September 11th Attack)

 # Language I used:
 <a href="https://www.cprogramming.com/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/c/c-original.svg" alt="c" width="40" height="40"/> </a>